Caledon Egerton

-Major-General Caledon Richard Egerton (28 July 1814 – 27 May 1874) was a senior British Army officer from the Egerton family who went on to be Military Secretary.
+Major-General Caledon Richard Egerton (28 July 1814 – 27 May 1874) was a senior British Army officer from the Egerton family who served as Military Secretary.

 Military career

 Egerton was commissioned into the 89th Regiment of Foot.
 He was appointed adjutant of his regiment in 1836.

 He served in the Crimean War and was decorated with the Order of the Medjidie (5th Class).
 He features in a photograph taken in the Crimea by Roger Fenton (1855 – Officers & Men of the 89th Regiment).